picaq/ruby-practice/README.md

 # converts hash -> array
 hash.to_a # returns 2D array of [key, value]
 ```

 ## Symbols
-- immutable strings/labels, not variables
+- immutable labels, not variables
 - start with :
 - lowercase, underscores
 - cannot start key with numbers